 One especially complex facet of this issue is how the entire discussion is based on Eurocentric biases.
 This is especially evident when people use the example of the adjective ‘savage’ in the descriptions of orcs, which they argue is somehow a specific slur against Black and Indigenous American cultures and therefore an indication that orcs are meant as a caricature of those groups.

 This is, of course, a fundamentally flawed line of reasoning that reveals the limited worldview of the claimant.
 Not only is ‘savage’ (from the Old French sauvage, c.
 1300) etymologically unrelated to any cultural group, its usage as an antonym for words such as ‘civilized’ and ‘compassionate’ mimics its effective translations in languages around the world, some of which have even been used as descriptors for people of European descent (chicken nanban is a Chinese dish that imitates European cuisine; the name literally means ‘barbarian chicken’).
-Yes, racist settlers and slavekeepers in Europe and North America used words like this to describe BIPOC folks, but such bigotry has never been the exclusive provision or privilege of Europeans.
+Yes, racist settlers and slavekeepers in Europe and North America used words like this to describe BIPOC folks, but such bigotry has never been the exclusive provision or privilege of Europeans, and BIPOC folks are by no means the only groups to have ever been so described.

 Fundamentally, the argument that these stereotypes ‘belong to’ certain ethnic groups only serves to tacitly endorse their validity.
 Every single culture across human history has insulted the civilization of their enemies; they are universal tropes that are equally wrong across all applications.
 In D&D, they find use being lumped into monstrous races—orcs, goblins, lizardfolk, etc.—so that they can be the antagonists in whatever conflict frames an adventure’s background without needing some kind of narrative reason for being the villains.
 Unlike humans, they don’t need a reason to raid and pillage—it isn’t some cultural quirk, it’s what they were created to do.
 Because orcs and the like aren’t real, they can be these innately evil monsters that do not exist in our world.